daz4126/Nanny-State/README.md

 A transformer function accepts the state as an argument and returns a new representation of the state object.
 In this case the transformer function return a new object with the 'name' property of 'Batman'.
 **Note that when an arrow function is used to return an object, it needs wrapping in parentheses**

 Everything is now in place and wired up.
-Try clicking the button and you'll see the view updates!
+Try clicking the button and you'll see the view change!

 ![Screenshot Hello Batman](https://user-images.githubusercontent.com/16646/125826661-0b799f2d-613d-45b8-9bef-5c0d214fe669.png)